'Annabelle' is a porcelain doll, possessed by an evil spirit, star of her own popular movie franchise. Now, meet the real Annabelle doll.

 Ed and Lorraine duly came to the apartment to investigate.
 They concluded that the doll itself was not possessed, and that the 'Annabelle' story was false.

-Rather, they determined that an evil spirit had fixated on Donna and was controlling the doll, externally, using it to communicate and interact with her.
+Rather, they determined that an evil spirit had fixated on Donna and was controlling the doll, externally, using it to communicate.
 The spirit's ultimate objective was to possess Donna herself, enabling it to live again.

 The Warren's arranged for an Episcopalian exorcism to be conducted at the apartment.
 This extensive cleansing ritual, lasting several hours, was designed to promote positive energy, and so expel any evil presence.